Overview and background

 - If funds allow, new shrubs and groundcover plants at key entryways

 - Trees that are drought tolerant, CA native, resilient to climate change, sequester carbon, and offer shade, color, and seasonal interest.

 - Sheet mulching that will build the health of the soils to support the trees’ roots, as well as suppress weeds and reduce maintenance costs.

 - New smart irrigation systems that are efficient and conserve water, and are also easily expandable to support future planting if funding allows.

-Landscape improvements are funded in part by County Service Area 17 (CSA 17).
+Landscape improvements are funded in part by County Service Area 17 (CSA 17), as well as by the County of Marin Department of Public Works’ (DPW) Road and Bridge fund.
 CSA 17 funds ongoing maintenance of medians through this portion of the Sir Francis Drake Boulevard corridor.
 County Service Areas 16 (CSA 16) also will develop new plantings along the north frontage of the corridor to meet the same criteria.

-There will be some traffic impacts associated with this median landscaping work.
-The extent will be determined once the project has been developed and will be announced in advance of any active work.
-It is expected that the work will be targeted for the summer months when school is not in session, so to avoid related traffic impacts.
+Potential traffic impacts associated with this median landscaping work should be expected, but efforts will be taken to minimize disturbance.
+The extent of any potential traffic impacts will be announced in advance of any active work.
+It is expected that much of the project implementation will be targeted for the summer months when school is not in session, to reduce related traffic impacts.